z-qh/bpl-tools/bpltool/src/launch/README.txt

 for program reuseing
-attantion: not all programs need launch
+attantion: not all programs need launch file